 How do they maintain the canals and waterways?
 Canals get refilled with fresh water once in three weeks.
 So they do maintain it in a very scientific way.

 There are many free things available for tourists – like walking tours.
 Guided walking tours for an hour or two are the best way to know a new city.
 Grab a brochure so that you are aware of museum timings and boat ride timings.
 The super touristy things like “Madam Tussauds” museums are always crowded.
 We saw Beyonce (wax statue) from outside and a herd waiting in line to click a picture with her inside – we just moved ahead to explore the street scenes.

 Basically, know what you want and what you like.
-Then, utilise free stuff, take either a beer or coffee break often and absorb every moment in this beautiful city either cycling or by walking.
+Then, utilise free stuff, take a beer or coffee break often and absorb every moment in this beautiful city by cycling or walking.

 Top things to do in Amsterdam

 - Take a boat ride in the canal